Education in Romania: Elementary school

 Elementary school includes primary school (the preparatory school year and the next 4 grades of primary school) and then four more grades (grades 5–8 of gymnasium).
 Most elementary schools are public; the Ministry of Education's statistics show less than 2% of elementary school students attend private school.
 Unless parents choose a school earlier, the future student is automatically enrolled in the school nearest to his or her residence.
 Some schools that have a good reputation are flooded with demands from parents even two or three years in advance.
 A negative consequence of this is that in many schools classes are held in two shifts lasting from as early as 7 a.m. to as late as 8 p.m.
-Education is free in public schools (including some books and auxiliary materials), but not entirely (some textbooks, notebooks, pencils and uniforms may be required to be purchased).
+Education is free in public schools (including some books), but not entirely (some textbooks, notebooks, writing instruments, consumables and uniforms may be required to be purchased).

-School starts in the beginning of September and ends in the beginning of June the following year.
-It is divided into two semesters.
-There are three holiday seasons 3 weeks in December–January; spring (previously Easter) in April – 2 weeks; and summer, spanning from the 1–20 June to 10–15 September, with an additional free week at the end of October for students in the first 4 years.
-Additionally, during the week before the spring holiday, special activities (e.g. trips, contests) replace classes.
-This week is known as săptămâna altfel.
+School starts in the beginning of September and ends in the middle or end of June the following year.
+It is divided into five periods called modules, each followed by a holiday: